GSA/GSA-Acquisition-FAR/README.md

 4. **Output**: After input (e.g., “Inspector General Hotline”), the system replaces the placeholder in the final contract.

 For a **VFI** clause, the process would shift to prompt the Vendor instead.
 This workflow showcases how metadata drives automation in contract creation.

+---

+## **FAR Updates and Tracking Changes**

+The FAR is a living document updated through Federal Acquisition Circulars (FACs).
+Each FAC introduces revisions and is uniquely identified by a number and effective date.
+Since fiscal year 2019, FACs have followed a naming convention in which the first four digits represent the fiscal year and the last two indicate the sequence (e.g., FAC 2025-03, effective January 17, 2025).

+### **Tracking Changes in the FAR**

+Updates are embedded in the FAR text using XML attributes and processing instructions:

+The `rev` Attribute**: This marks specific text revisions with the FAC number and effective date.
+For example:
+`
+<ph rev="FAC 2025-03 January 17, 2025" class="- topic/ph ">proposed for debarment, or voluntarily excluded, as</ph>`

+**List of Sections Affected (LSA) Markers**: For the LSA table (LSATable.dita), changes are detailed with processing instructions surrounding affected text.
+These include:

+* `<?FM MARKER [CaseNumber] FAR Case ####-###?>`: Links the change to a specific FAR case.
+*  `<?FM MARKER [Why] ...?>`: Explains the change (e.g., text added or removed).

+Example:
+`
+<ph rev="FAC 2025-03 January 17, 2025" class="- topic/ph "><?FM MARKER [CaseNumber] FAR Case ####-###?> proposed for debarment, or voluntarily excluded, unless <?FM MARKER [Why] b. …?></ph>`

+These markers enable developers to track and present FAR updates dynamically in their systems.